upbound/docs/content/all-spaces/backup-and-restore.md

 The `spec.objectStorage.provider` and `spec.objectStorage.config` fields configures:

-* which object storage provider to use
+* The object storage provider
-* where it can find that provider
+* The path to the provider
-* the credentials needed to communicate with the provider.
+* The credentials needed to communicate with the provider

 You can only set one provider.
 Upbound currently supports AWS, Azure, and GCP as providers.